AdobeDocs/workfront.en/help/manage-work/requests/create-and-manage-request-queues/queue-details-tab-overview.md

 `Share with These Links:`

 If the `Publish as Help Request Queue` option is selected, a `Direct Access URL` and `Embed Code` become available for the Request Queue.
-To use either option, a person must be a *Workfront* user.
+To use either option, a person must be a `Workfront` user.

-The following options enable you to provide direct access to the Request Queue and Request Queue forms to users&nbsp;outside of *Workfront*.&nbsp;Users must already have access rights to the Request Queue in order to gain direct access.
+The following options enable you to provide direct access to the Request Queue and Request Queue forms to users outside of `Workfront`.&nbsp;Users must already have access rights to the Request Queue in order to gain direct access.
 Using either option&nbsp;described here does&nbsp;not automatically grant access to users:

-* `Direct Access URL:` When a user accesses this URL from&nbsp;a browser, the user is taken directly to the request queue within *Workfront*.
-Users must first log in to *Workfront* before gaining access to the request queue.
+* `Direct Access URL:` When a user accesses this URL from a browser, the user is taken directly to the request queue within `Workfront`.
+Users must first log in to `Workfront` before gaining access to the request queue.
   To provide users with a direct URL to a queue topic or topic group, Go to the request queue and select the queue topic&nbsp;or topic group&nbsp;that you want users to access.
 The URL in the browser updates accordingly.
 Copy the&nbsp;URL from the browser&nbsp;and distribute it to users.

 * `Embed Code:`&nbsp;Use this HTML&nbsp;code to embed the request queue form as an iframe within any HTML&nbsp;page.
-  If users are not already authenticated to *Workfront*&nbsp;when they view the page where the code is embedded, the *Workfront* login dialog box is displayed.
+  If users are not already authenticated to `Workfront` when they view the page where the code is embedded, the `Workfront` login dialog box is displayed.
 After users log in, the Request Queue form is displayed.

 >[!NOTE]
 >
 >When displaying a Request Queue in an iframe, only the form is displayed.
 Navigation components and logos are not displayed.

-In order for the request queue form to be displayed when using this embed code, you must enable the `Allow embedding of *Workfront* in an iframe` setting in your system setup.
-For more information about enabling embedding of *Workfront* in an iframe, see [Configure system security preferences](../../../administration-and-setup/manage-workfront/security/configure-security-preferences.md).&nbsp;If this setting is not enabled, the iframe is displayed as blank.
+In order for the request queue form to be displayed when using this embed code, you must enable the `Allow embedding of `Workfront` in an iframe` setting in your system setup.
+For more information about enabling embedding of `Workfront` in an iframe, see [Configure system security preferences](../../../administration-and-setup/manage-workfront/security/configure-security-preferences.md).&nbsp;If this setting is not enabled, the iframe is displayed as blank.
 You can adjust various aspects of how the embedded&nbsp;form is displayed, as follows:

 <table border="1" cellspacing="15">